octo-technology/OpenTezos/docs/michelson/tutorial.md

 ADD
 ```

-The following schema illustrates the execution of this sequence of instructions.
+The following diagram illustrates the execution of this sequence of instructions.

 ![](../../static/img/michelson/michelson_tutorial_arithmetic.svg)
 <small className="figure">FIGURE 4: Illustration of the arithmetic operators</small>

 ##### Other basic stack operators (DIG DUG)

-Other instructions allow to change the position of elements in the stack such as `DIG` and `DUG`.
+Other instructions allow you to change the position of elements in the stack such as `DIG` and `DUG`.
 Other stack operators are described in the "Stack operations" section.

 The `DIG n` instruction moves the n-th element of the stack to the top of the stack.